hyperloot/esportbits.com/posts/08_token_rename.md

 ---
-title: New token name, who dat?
+title: New token name, why?
 image: /img/08.png
 excerpt: You might have noticed we recently rebranded the token into Esportbits.
 It’s time to talk a bit about that.
 date: 28.03.2019